 The boring textbooks I listed above will likely kill your interest in Latin.

-I know this, because I experienced this.
-They almost killed my interest in Latin.
+I know this because I experienced this.
+Boring Latin books almost killed my interest in Latin.
 In fact, I was going to quit teaching Latin because I was sick of it.
 I was already in negotiations with a property management company.
 They were going to hire me to manage apartment complexes in the Nashville area.
-I was not excited about the new job, but it was better than torturing students with Latin.
+I was not excited about the new job, but it was better than torturing students in Latin.

 Then, I discovered Lingua Latina.
 Hans Ørberg’s book saved my teaching career.
 I am still a Latin teacher today because of this book.

 Here is what I recommend.
 No matter what Latin book you are using, order Lingua Latina.
 Learn grammar from the textbook.
 Finish your class homework.
 And, when you are done with your regular Latin homework, read Lingua Latina.